BabyMed Store

 One big determinant of possible pregnancy complications is whether the twins share the same placenta or have a separate placenta.
 Twins that share the same placenta (monochorinionic-diamniotic) are at much higher risk of complications that twins which do not share a placenta (dichorionic-diamniotic).

-The most common complications associated with multiples are:
+The most common complications to mother or babies associated with multiples are:

 Developmental Problems